Motorcycle Accidents Claims

 It is important to document the facts of the case early on, especially to ensure you can prove who is at fault for the accident, as memory fades with time.
 An experienced lawyer at our firm can walk you through what information you will require to recover your losses.
 It is also important to call a lawyer to ensure you comply with the appropriate limitation periods that apply to your case.

 If you have been injured in motorcycle accident, one of our motor vehicle accident attorneys would be happy to speak with you.
-We have been representing individuals injured while driving motorcycles for over 30 years.
 Our clients have been involved in accidents all over Nova Scotia.
 Contact us for your free consultation.